jakemcc/jakemccrary.com/source/_posts/2015-05-31-use-git-pre-commit-hooks-to-stop-unwanted-commits.markdown

 pre-commit code has now been tested works in OS X and Ubuntu 14.04.
 There may be minor changes you need to perform to get it to work on your system.

+*2017/04/28*

+Updated code to handle if `mktemp` fails and if whitespace changes between creating a patch and applying it.
+Also adds in a change that better handles whitespace in paths.